Joint Program Housing Policy

 Instructions for Apartment Use:

-For the 2017-2018 academic year, the Joint Program has the use of a 2-bedroom, 4-bed unit at Sidney Pacific (SidPac) Graduate Community, (NW86), MIT.
+The Joint Program has the use of a 2-bedroom, 4-bed unit at Sidney Pacific (SidPac) Graduate Community, (NW86), MIT.
 Students signing out the apartment will be assigned by the staff at SidPac to one of the 2 bedrooms and be given a key and a temporary access card.
 Both items must be returned upon departure.

 Our unit is: NW86-504.
 The bedrooms are: 504A, 504B.